- Why does Rice University require me to have health insurance?

 Please visit the Aetna Benefits tab to view the full benefits booklet for a list of exclusions.

 - If I have questions regarding the details of the Rice Alternate Plan by SAS, who can I contact?

 Please contact the Office of International Students and Scholars.

 - Can you help me compare the Rice’s Alternate Plan (SAS), and the Aetna student health plan?

 To compare the two plans, please click here

-Upon enrolling in the Rice Alternate Plan by SAS, SAS will provide Rice a list of approved enrolled students, please note this may take a few days.
-Student Insurance will update your student account once the list is received from SAS; the student does not need to take action.
+Upon enrolling in the Rice Alternate Plan by SAS, SAS will provide Rice a list of approved enrolled students; please note this may take a few days.
+Student Insurance will update your student account once the list is received from SAS; the student does NOT need to submit a waiver.
 If the SAS waiver fee is not applied to your student account after 5 business days, please contact email@example.com.

 Aetna can only send mail (ex.
 ID cards, explaination of benefits) to domestic addresses.
 Once you have a local address, please provide that information to firstname.lastname@example.org as soon as possible.
 If you do not yet have a local address, please use the address for the Office of International Students and Scholars.
 They will then contact you to pick up your mail.

 - If I waive health insurance in the fall, can I enroll in coverage for the spring?